ivancardozo11/SyncChimp/README.md

 * dotenv: A zero-dependency module that loads environment variables from a .env file into process.env.
 It will be used to store sensitive information like API keys and database credentials.

+* mailchimp/mailchimp_marketing:
-* mailchimp/mailchimp_marketing: The official Node.js client library for the Mailchimp API.
+The official Node.js client library for the Mailchimp API.
 It will be used to interact with the Mailchimp API and create new contacts.

+* axios:
-* axios: A promise-based HTTP client for Node.js and the browser.
+A promise-based HTTP client for Node.js and the browser.
 It will be used to make HTTP requests to external APIs.

+* uuidv4:
-* uuidv4: A library for generating random UUIDs.
+A library for generating random UUIDs.
 It will be used to create unique IDs for new contacts.

+* winston-daily-rotate-file:
-* winston-daily-rotate-file: A transport for the Winston logging library that rotates log files based on a customizable schedule.
+A transport for the Winston logging library that rotates log files based on a customizable schedule.
 It will be used to store logs in a rotating file and prevent the log file from growing too large.

-## Before start, to use the project locally install npm:
+## Before start, to use the project locally install npm dependencies:

 You have to use the following command to start a development server: